amuthusa/bikesharing/citibike_analysis.md

    Looking at the bike users data it seems dowtown seems to be popular location for both starting and ending locations.
 Seems people tend to ride bike in the downtown area to visit tourist spots or restaurants or for other activities.
 In the recent years Des Moines downtown has been more vibrant and popular tourist attraction with sports and other events during the summer months to attract domestic tourist.![Top Starting and Ending locations of citi bike users in Newyork](images/StoryPoint_3.png)

+#### Details about Des Moines supporting the idea:

+    Please find the link to Story which supports the idea of starting a bikeshare business in Des Moines Iowa.
+[Link to Story](https://public.tableau.com/profile/ayyappa.muthusami#!/vizhome/DesMoinesBikesharebusinessidea/DesMoinesBikesharingidea?publish=yes)

 #### Recommendations:

    Based on gender diversity and tourist data during summer months, both newyork and de moines seems to be popular destination for both local and domestic tourist.
 In the recent years Iowa seems to be catching with improving the facilities to attract tourists during summer months with vibrant downtown, event and activities.
 So starting bikeshare business like Citi bikeshare in Des Moines would be good idea to tap in both local and domestic tourist market.
-[Link to Story](https://public.tableau.com/profile/ayyappa.muthusami#!/vizhome/DesMoinesBikesharebusinessidea/DesMoinesBikesharingidea?publish=yes)